top of page

 User Journey Mapping

-A current-state journey map was used to identify where users hesitated, lost confidence, and dropped off during the demo flow.
+A current-state journey map identified where users hesitated, lost confidence, and dropped off during evaluation flow.

 User journey map